This is one of our all-time favourite trips designed to dazzle and inspire at every turn. If you want to experience the country’s finest historic…

 Watching the pre-dawn rituals on the ghats of Varanasi is a must, and there’s no better vantage point than from a rowing boat.
 When the sun rises, it bathes the sacred steps and people on them in a radiant light.
 Somewhat less uplifting, but an essential part of religious life in the city, are the cremation ghats, where bodies are burned on large pyres.
 Sarnath was where the Buddha gave his first sermon in 530BC, revealing the ‘Eight-Fold Path’ to his five disciples.
 The exact spot is marked by the cylindrical Dhamekh Stupa, built in 500 AD on the remnants of a much older one commissioned by the Mauryan Emperor Ashoka.
 The structure takes pride of place in an immaculately kept park of well-tended lawns and flower beds.

-Take a midday flight to Khajuraho (or drive if flight is not operating / 8 hours journey) and transfer to the LaLit Temple View (Jan-Apr 2020 the Radisson Hotel) or similar for an overnight stay.
-Enjoy an afternoon tour of the legendary temples of Khajuraho, renowned for their erotic art.
+Take a midday flight to Khajuraho and transfer to the LaLit Temple View or similar for an overnight stay.
+Enjoy an afternoon tour of the temples of Khajuraho, renowned for their erotic art.

 Khajuraho’s extraordinary assemblage of shrines owes its survival to the remoteness of the location in central India.
 Even in the period between the 10th and 13th centuries when they were being built, the temples lay well of the beaten track and miraculously escaped the attention of the marauding Muslim armies that destroyed so much of India’s religious art in the medieval era.
 Famed above all for their erotica, the stone sculpture that adorns the Khajuraho shrines today appears astonishingly fresh.
 You’ll arrive in time for a look at some of the main temples before supper.
 The sensuously carved stonework looks at its most ethereal in the late-evening light.

 A morning drive (4 hours) to the unhurried settlement of Orchha to see the 16th century temples and palaces.
 A short drive to Jhansi, after lunch, to board an express train to Agra, arriving in the evening.
-Stay at ITC Mughal or similar for two nights.
+Stay at Double Tree by Hilton or similar for two nights.

 Orchha ranks among our favourite destinations in northern India, thanks to its tumbledown, sleepy feel and picturesque setting amid swaths of dhak forest on the banks of the Betwa – an idyllic backdrop for a leisurely lunch.
 The monuments are deserted and in a generally poor state of repair, though all the more atmospheric for that.
 The most iconic are the 14 beautiful chhatris, or cenotaphs, rising from the river’s northern banks, which you’ll have the chance to visit before continuing on your journey to Agra.